-In the opinion of the BBA, the Licatatherm MW External Wall Insulation System, if installed, used and maintained in accordance with this Certificate, can satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):
+In the opinion of the BBA, Licatatherm EPS External Wall Insulation System 2, if installed, used and maintained in accordance with this Certificate, can satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):

-The Bui e Building Regulations 2010 (England and Wales) (as amended) Requirement: Comment: A1 Loading The system can sustain and transmit wind loads to the substrate wall.
+ET T The Bui lding Regulations 2010 (England and Wales) (as amended) Requirement: Comment: A1 Loading The system can sustain and transmit wind loads to the substrate wall.
 See sections 7.1 to 7.12 of this Certificate.
-Requirement: Comment: B4(1) External fire spread The system can satisfy this Requirement.
+Requirement: Comment: B4(1) External fire spread The system is restricted by this Requirement.
 See sections 8.1 to 8.4 of this Certificate.
 Requirement: Comment: C2(b) Resistance to moisture The system provides a degree of protection against rain ingress.
 See section 10.1 of this Certificate.
 Requirement: Comment: C2(c) Resistance to moisture The system can contribute to minimising the risk of interstitial and surface condensation.
 See sections 11.1, 11.2 and 11.4 of this Certificate.
 Requirement: Comment: L1(a)(i) Conservation of fuel and power The system can contribute to satisfying this Requirement.
 See sections 6.2 and 6.3 of this Certificate.
-Regulation: Regulation: Comment: 7 7(1) Materials and workmanship (applicable to Wales only) Materials and workmanship (applicable to England only) The system is acceptable.
+Regulation: Comment: 7(1) Materials and workmanship The system is acceptable.
 See section 13.1 and the Installation part of this Certificate.
-Regulation: Comment: 7(2) Materials and workmanship (applicable to England only) The system is unrestricted by this Regulation.
-See sections 8.1, 8.2 and 8.4 of this Certificate.
-Regulation: 26 CO2 emission rate for new buildings Regulation: 26A Fabric energy efficiency rates for new dwellings (applicable to England only) Regulation: 26A Primary energy consumption rates for buildings (applicable to Wales only) Regulation: 26B Fabric performance values for new dwellings (applicable to Wales only) Comment: The system can contribute to satisfying these Regulations.
-See sections 6.2 and 6.3 of this Certificate.
-17
+Regulation: Comment: 7(2) Materials and workmanship The system is restricted by this Regulation.
+See sections 8.1 to 8.3 of this Certificate.
+Regulation: Regulation: Regulation: Regulation: Comment: 26 26A 26A 26B CO 2 emission rate for new buildings Fabric energy efficiency rates for new dwellings (applicable to England only) Primary energy consumption rates for buildings (applicable to Wales only) Fabric performance values for new dwellings (applicable to Wales only) The system can contribute to satisfying these Regulations; however, compensating fabric/services measures may need to be taken.
+See sections 6.2 and 6.3 of this Certificate. and the second se The Bui Iding (Scotland) Regulations 2004 (as amended) Regulation: 8(1)(2) Durability, workmanship and fitness of materials

-ES 22 3 The Building (Scotland) Regulations 2004 (as amended) Regulation: Comment: 8(1)(2) Durability, workmanship and fitness of materials The system can contribute to a construction satisfying this Regulation.
+Comment: , The system can contribute to a construction satisfying this Regulation.
 See sections 12 and 13.1 and the Installation part of this Certificate.
-Regulation: Standard: Comment: 9 1.1 Building standards applicable to construction Structure The system can sustain and transmit wind loads to the substrate wall.
+Regulation: 9 Building standards applicable to construction Standard: 1.1 Structure Comment: The system can sustain and transmit wind loads to the substrate wall.
 See sections 7.1 to 7.12 of this Certificate.
-Standard: Comment: 2.6 Spread to neighbouring buildings The system can satisfy this Standard, with reference to clauses 2.6.4 (1)(2) , 2.6.5 (1) and 2.6.6 (2) .
-See sections 8.1 to 8.4 of this Certificate.
+Standard: Comment: 2.6 Spread to neighbouring buildings The system is restricted by this Standard, with reference to clauses $2.6.4^{(1)(2)}$ , $2.6.5^{(1)}$ and $2.6.6^{(2)}$ .
+See sections 8.1 to 8.3, 8.5 and 8.6 of this Certificate.